-Now that we’ve demonstrated how to update our applications by modifying the Deployment spec, we can also discuss how to scale our application using Kubernetes’ builtin replication primitives.
+Now that we’ve demonstrated how to update our applications by modifying the Deployment spec, we can also discuss how to scale our containerized workload using Kubernetes’ built-in replication primitives.

 We can modify the scale of our deployment with the kubectl scale command.
 To complete our request, we need to provide the number of replicas we desire as well as the Kubernetes object we wish to target (in this case, it’s our deploy/mysite object).